Own-Data-Privateer/hoardy-web/README.md

   - view archived `HTML` documents via `pandoc` piped into `less` in [your favorite tty emulator](https://st.suckless.org/),

-  - listen their contents with a TTS engine via `spd-say`,
+  - listen to their contents with a TTS engine via `spd-say`,

   - open files stored inside those dumps via `xdg-open` (so, e.g., you can view images stored inside without first running `hoardy-web mirror`),